-Major operational disaster (fire, flood, IT failure, illness) The College is highly reliant upon the availability of IT systems and the provision of wi-fi, without which the operational efficiency of staff and students will decline.
+Fire.
 Some College buildings might be prone to fire risk.
 The first concern in relation to fire risk is always the safety of those in the building.
-A next-round concern is that a building falling rapidly out of commission for any reason would then harm the efficiency of many aspects of the College operation.
-We mitigate this risk through regular external fire and health and safety audits.
-The proven ability of many of our teaching and administrative functions to move online, if required to do so, provides a level of baseline assurance in extremis.
+Beyond the health and safety of the community, a next-round concern is that a building falling rapidly out of commission for any reason would then harm the efficiency of many aspects of the College operation.
+We mitigate the risk of fire through regular external fire and health and safety audits.
+The proven ability of many of our teaching and administrative functions to move online, if absolutely required to do so, provides a level of baseline assurance in extremis.